MikkoVihtakari/PlotSvalbard/README.md

 **NOTE:** Development of PlotSvalbard has been ended and moved to a new improved version of the package:
 [**ggOceanMaps**](https://mikkovihtakari.github.io/ggOceanMaps/).
 Please
-use that package if you do not need high-resolution Svalbard maps or other functions that are not included in ggOceanMaps.
+use that package if you do not need functions that are not included in ggOceanMaps.
 If you wish a particular function moved from here to the new package, please send an email to the developer.
 Support for keeping PlotSvalbard running on new versions of R is still maintained.
 Please send bug-reports to the